nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

-- [ ] Wrap LiteralValues into Rc to allow passing them around.
-Note that they never get mutated and the symbol table holds some that are currently being copied to substitute their symbol if the value is known
+- [ ] allow constant propagation for immutable statics
+- [ ] catch as many errors as possible in each compiler pass. in each pass, keep a boolean variable like has_errors and or it whenevere an error is encountered
 - [ ] implement indirection operator .
 - [ ] change the _ matcher for a patten list when matching TokenKind and Ops when handling them in order to know when something isn't implemented
 - [ ] check if variable is initialized in every path (may be hard to implement)